Connectivity constrains quantum codes

 Constructive approaches that eschew locality to build quantum LDPC codes still face difficulties.
 There exist codes that achieve a code dimension scaling linearly in the block size but with limited distance \cite{tillich2014quantum, bravyi2014homological, kovalev2012improved, zeng2019higher,freedman2002z2,guth2014quantum,londe2017golden,leverrier2020quantum}.
 It proved to be very challenging to achieve a distance scaling better much better than $\Theta(\sqrt{n})$ \cite{freedman2002z2}.
 In the latter half of 2020, a series of works heralded one breakthrough after another \cite{kaufman2014ramanujan, evra2020decodable,kaufman2020quantum,hastings2020fiber,breuckmann2020balanced}.
 The current record is held by a construction due to Panteleev and Kalachev, who demonstrated the existence of codes with code dimension $k = \Theta(\log(n))$ and distance scaling as $\Theta(n/\log(n))$ \cite{panteleev2020quantum}.

-In contrast to these constructive approaches, we take steps to extend the Bravyi-Poulin-Terhal bounds to general LDPC codes that are not constrained to be local.
+In contrast to these constructive approaches, we present Bravyi-Poulin-Terhal-like bounds applicable to general LDPC codes that are not constrained to be local.
 Such a top-down approach to bound the properties of quantum LDPC codes might serve to answer why finding constructive approaches has been difficult.